-When it comes to auto-injectors for severe allergies, the EpiPen has been the go-to product for decades.
+When it comes to auto-injectors for severe allergies, the EpiPen has been the go-to product for decade (Opens in a new window)s.
 But there are some clear inconveniences with the device designed to treat anaphylaxis, and some companies are trying to remedy this while still keeping the efficacy where it should be in such emergency situations.

-Christopher J. Stepanian, co-founder and CEO of Windgap Medical, and his team are trying to do just that.
-He talked about a new device in the works at MedCity CONVERGE this week.
+Christopher J. Stepanian, co-founder and CEO of Windgap Medical (Opens in a new window), and his team are trying to do just that.
+He talked about a new device in the works at MedCity CONVERGE (Opens in a new window) this week.

 For one thing, the EpiPen is awkwardly large when it comes to a device that some people need to (or should) have on hand at all times — especially children.